 This recipe make about 22 crepes.
 For the crepe Suzette recipe in French, look up at Crêpes Suzette.
 With an immersion blender, mix eggs, sugar and salt first.
 Add flavorings, melted butter and milk.
 Add flour and mix well.
 Let crepe batter to rest at room temp for 2 hours minimum.
 Resting crepe batter before cooking helps to relax the gluten, and to release any air bubbles that may have formed in whisking or blending.
 It also gives the flour a chance to expand and absorb the liquids in the batter, and can also intensify flavors.
 Keep refrigerated for up to 3 days.
 If making crepe batter by hand, whisk sifted flour with milk first.
 Add remaining ingredients.

 Beurre Suzette can be made in advance.
 Prior to service, rewarm it and give a quick emulsion using an immersion blender.
-To make poached oranges, look up at Poached Lemons recipe.
+To make poached oranges, look up my Poached Lemons recipe.

 In a hot pan, cook sugar to a light amber caramel, and whisk in butter.
-At this juncture, butter turns into beurre noisette / hazelnut butter - Add orange juice and reduce to desired consistency; for about 20 min on medium-low heat.
-Some prefer the orange butter sauce on the runny side, others like it more sirupy – the more you reduce it though, the sweeter – your take!
+At this juncture, butter turns into beurre noisette/hazelnut butter - Add orange juice and reduce to desired consistency; for about 20 min on medium-low heat.
+Some prefer the orange butter sauce on the runny side, others like it more sirupy – the more you reduce the sweeter...

 Soak gelatin in cold water to soften; drain and set aside.
 Bring to a boil the first half of heavy cream along with the vanilla.
 Turn the heat off, cover and let infuse for about 20 min.
 Remove vanilla bean, rinse it and save for later use.
 Reboil cream, pour over chocolate and mix using an immersion blender.
 Add gelatin – blend.
 Add remaining chilled heavy cream, mix well and place in the refrigerator overnight.